tajah93/Project-1/README.md

 The scheduler page has a simple, sleek style that is cohesive with the home and map pages.
 The entire page is mobile responsive so that it is easily accessible and viewed by users on the go.

-The navbar allows for the user to easily navigate through the application.
-It also contains a table to serve as the actual scheduler with the first column being the day block and the second column being the being the workout plan.
+The navbar allows the user to easily navigate through the application.
+It also contains a table to serve as the actual scheduler with the first column being the day block and the second column being the workout plan.

 When hovered, the specific day block transitions colors and is highlighted so that the user knows that it is meant to be clicked.
 There is also a message at the top of the scheduler that states to click the day block for scheduling in case the user is on their phone or tablet.
-A modal to enter the workout or tutorial desired is displyed once the day block is clicked.
+A modal to enter the workout or tutorial desired is displayed once the day block is clicked.

 After the user submits their workout plan, it is then appended onto the second column.
-The user will be able to access a number of YouTube videos (shown using a modal) related to the workout by simply clicking the plan that was appended to the page.
+The user will be able to access many YouTube videos (shown using a modal) related to the workout by simply clicking the plan that was appended to the page.
 The plan also changes colors when hovered over so that the user knows it is being selected.

 If the user decides to delete a workout, it can be done two ways: clicking the "x" button in each plan block or clicking the "Clear All Workouts" button in the top right-hand corner of the page.
-The "x" button will transtion colors when it is hovered over and the "Clear All Workouts" button will cast a darker shadow and press down when clicked.
+The "x" button will transition colors when it is hovered over and the "Clear All Workouts" button will cast a darker shadow and press down when clicked.

 Finally, the user can switch through weeks (moving forward or backward in time) by clicking on the angle brackets at the bottom of each page.